idiotWu/angular-smooth-scrollbar/README.md

 Callback will be invoked with scroolbar instance after scrollbar updated.

+### instance#destroy()

+Remove all event listeners on scrollbar instance, but won't remove elements on document.

 ### instance#setPosition( x, y )

 This method behaves like DOM method `element.scrollTo`, scroll content will be set to the given position without transition.